allisonecrenshaw/allisonecrenshaw/README.md

 I'm a passionate software engineer with experience in **TypeScript**, **NestJS**, **TypeORM**, and **PostgreSQL**.

 I'm also looking for my next career opportunity!
 I am currently open to the following types of roles:
-- Erly-career (associate/junior) software engineering roles
+- Early-career software engineering roles
 - SDET or manual QA roles where the company culture provides opportunities for learning, mentorship, and upward mobility

 ## 🔧 Technologies & Tools